avnpl/lynksis/README.md

 ## Todos

 1. Conditional Rendering to show prompt to add links if there are none or category is empty
-1. Style the components
-1. Better way to update Database (make code more readable and less repeated)
+1. Better way to update Database (make code more readable and less repeated ? )
-1. Check if form entries are valid